sorchowski/odometry/README.md

 Several Arduino shields are available.
 Each shield contains two LS7366 Quadrature Encoder chips.

-The LS7366 chip operates at 5 volts and the accompanying 40 Mhz must also be supplied by 5 volts as well.
+The LS7366 chip operates at 5 volts and the accompanying 40 Mhz oscillator also requires 5 volts as well.

 Each shield is created using a free version of Autodesk EAGLE cad and fabricated using [Oshpark](https://oshpark.com/).